2nd Panzer Division (Wehrmacht): Battle of Normandy

 In late 1943 the 2nd Panzer Division was sent to France for refitting after the heavy losses it suffered on the Eastern Front.
 The division was equipped with Panther tanks.
 Following the invasion of Normandy, the division was moved to Normandy in June 1944; it engaged British troops of the 50th Infantry Division and the 7th Armoured Division.
 From June 6 until mid July the division stood in the Caumont area engaged in daily skirmishes with British units.
 During Operation Epsom a group of six Panther tanks of the Pz.Rg.3 was used for a counterattack to take Cheux but that attack failed and five of their tanks were lost.
 Although the 2nd Panzer Division was very experienced the German doctrine overall was flawed and could not be exploited in Normandy.
 All German Panzer divisions in Normandy suffered severe defeats when counterattacking.
 The division was relieved at Caumont by the 326th Infantry Division and sent to the Verrières ridge southwest of Caen.
-During the Canadian Operation Spring a Kampfgruppe from the division (Kampfgruppe Sterz) was sent to reinforce the 272nd Infantry division at St. Andre sur Orne and St. Martin.
-The Kampfgruppe took St. Martin, destroying The Black Watch in the process and got involved in street fighting in St. Andre sur Orne.
+During the Canadian Operation Spring a Kampfgruppe from the division (Kampfgruppe Sterz) was sent to reinforce the 272nd Infantry Division at St. Andre sur Orne and St. Martin.
+The Kampfgruppe took St. Martin, destroying a battalion of The Black Watch in the process and got involved in street fighting in St. Andre sur Orne.
 Kampfgruppe Zollhöfer of the 9th SS Panzer Division took over and struck towards Point 67.
 After Operation Spring 2nd Panzer was sent to the US sector to help in halting Operation Cobra.
 They could stop the drive of the US 2nd Armored for a moment but were too weak to cover the whole front.
 The division retreated and with its last 25 tanks it took part in Operation Luttich, the failed German counterattack at Mortain.
 It was later encircled in the Falaise pocket, but broke out with heavy losses in materiel and troops.
 At Falaise it was responsible for taking and holding St-Lambert-sur-Dive but was only able to take one part of the village.
 Nevertheless due to the efforts of the 2nd Panzer Division other German units, notably the 10th and the 12th SS, were able to cross the bridge over the Dives and escape eastwards.
 The division was reorganised in Germany, absorbing the depleted 352nd Infantry Division.
 Due to the shortage in materiel, the division's complement of tanks was significantly reduced.
 Some tank companies only had assault guns, although one battalion received Panther tanks.